circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ---
 layout: classic-docs2
-title: "Local Builds"
+title: "Local Jobs"
-short-title: "Local CircleCI Builder"
+short-title: "Running Jobs Locally"
 categories: [configuring-jobs]
 order: 3
 ---

-CircleCI’s CLI reproduces the CircleCI build environment locally and runs jobs as if they were running in CircleCI.
+The **CircleCI CLI** reproduces the CircleCI environment locally and runs jobs as if they were running on CircleCI.
 The tool enables better debugging and faster configuration.

 ## Common Use Cases